NigelClinton/NigelClinton/README.md

 <h1 align="center">Hi 👋, I'm Nigel Clinton</h1>
 <h3 align="center">A passionate Data Scientist from Sarasota, Florida</h3>

+I am a Bloomtech Institute of Technology graduate student, who is passionate about Machine Learning and Flask web applications.
+I enjoy roles that are challenging and diverse.
+I enjoy both leading projects and contributing at a high level and appreciate roles that allow me to do both.
+In doing that I am able to wear a variety of 'hats' in order to get the job done.

 - 🤔 Exploring new ways to - **Automate processes**

 - 🌱 I’m currently learning - **Python**